 A seminar is a special type of program on a single subject that ranges from one-half to several days in length.
 One or more speakers who are experts in their field(s) discuss various aspects of the chosen subject, with visual aids such as PowerPoint presentations and videos.
 Payment of travel expenses is generally necessary, and sometimes payment of an honorarium is also provided.

-The fee charged for the seminar should cover all of its expenses.
-Typical seminar expenses include promotional pieces, hotel meeting room fees, speaker expenses, food and beverage breaks, audio visual equipment rental, and handout materials.
-Technical publications if needed can be obtained through ACI headquarters.
+The fee charged for admittance to the seminar should cover all its expenses.
+Typical seminar expenses include promotional pieces, hotel meeting room fees, speaker expenses, food and beverage breaks, audiovisual equipment rental, and handout materials.
+Technical publications, if needed, can be obtained through ACI Headquarters.

 Chapters and the ADA